juliajusss/rsschool-cv/cv.md

 ## Summary:

 Determined and productive web developer with a passion for creative solutions.
 Dedicated to learning additional frontend technologies.
-Looking for an opportunity to start a career as a junior Frontend developer, to be a hard-working asset to any team, to learn, grow and develop long-term.
+Looking for an opportunity to start a career as a Junior Frontend Developer, to be a hard-working asset to any team, to learn, grow and develop long-term.

+## Skills:

+- JS, HTML, CSS;
+- Git;
+- Node JS;
+- Adobe Photoshop, Adobe Illustrator;
+- Figma;
+- VS Code.

+---

+## Experience:

+1. Frontend courses (TMS);
+2. Udemy courses;
+3. HTML-academy courses;
+4. Codecademy.